 As part of their commitment to provide customers with exceptional herbal products with repeatable and reliable health benefits, they have identified several laboratories which specialize in quantitative analysis of botanical ingredients utilizing high-performance liquid chromatography (HPLC).
 By using state-of-the-art laboratory analysis of key botanical markers, they are able to consistently deliver products with reliable health benefits for animals.

 “Auburn Laboratories has been a longtime supporter of U.S. Eventing and we are proud to continue the partnership for this year’s AEC,” said USEA CEO Rob Burk.
-“This is a wonderful company that is committed to horse welfare.
-Joy and Michael Van Noy are always a pleasure to work with.
-Please make sure to thank them as they have done so much for the sport of eventing.”
+“This is a wonderful company that is committed to horse welfare, and Joy and Michael Van Noy are always a pleasure to work with.”

 Learn more about Auburn Laboratories by visiting www.auburnlabs.com.

 The USEA American Eventing Championships (AEC) presented by Nutrena Feeds is the pinnacle of the sport for the national levels.
 Held annually, the best junior, adult amateur, and professional competitors gather to vie for national championship titles at every level from Beginner Novice to Advanced.
 This ultimate test of horse and rider draws hundreds of horses and riders from around the country to compete for fabulous prizes, a piece of the substantial prize money, and the chance to be named the National Champion at their respective levels.
 In fact, the 2021 AEC garnered over 1,000 entries and now stands as the largest eventing competition in North American history.
 The 2022 USEA American Eventing Championships presented by Nutrena Feeds will be held August 31 – September 4 at the beautiful Rebecca Farm in Kalispell, Montana.
 Click here to learn more about the USEA American Eventing Championships.